pivotal-cf/areas-of-contribution/README.md

   - Leave **impact** blank and use **frequency** only if it isn't clear or if they haven't yet made a difference
   - Did it improve something?
 Check "High"
   - Did something get worse?
 Check "Low"
   - Is there room to make more of a difference than it did?
-Check both boxes.
+Check both boxes
   - Please ensure managers have enough context; via the space in the form or shared directly with them

 ## Want to contribute?